-Since then, the bears have been released fully into the wild.
+In 2010, the bears were released into the wild.
 Just before their release, the two males weighed between 20 and 23 kilos, while the female weighed around 8 kilos.
-All three bears are wearing radiocollars incorporating a transmitter, which enables the researchers to keep a close eye on the bears.
-In the forest, a chance meeting with a tiger or an adult bear is very likely.
-During 2010, more orphaned bears will be trained and thus prepared for a life back in the wild.
-The project has proven to be a great success and a lot of vital information about adolescent bears has been gathered and shared.
+All three bears are wearing radiocollars with a transmitter, enabling the researchers to keep track on the bears.
+In the forest, a chance meeting with a Siberian tiger or an adult bear is very likely.In the time since their release, the bear were followed closely and did well.
+After two years, the collars automatically fell off.